 How to Write a One-Page Synopsis or Treatment

 If you are trying to sell a screenplay, you will often be asked to submit a "one-sheet" or one-page treatment.
 This is a description of the story that fits on one page, along with the title and contact information.
-Normally that means 500 words, and that will challenge you to condense your ideas accordingly.
+Normally that means 500 words, which will challenge you to condense your ideas accordingly.

 Write a few notes to yourself about what your story is about.
 Go ahead and get philosophical.
 "It's about lies."
 "It's about how love can cure you."
 Your message can be cynical or positive, but be aware of what it is.
 You're going to have to cut out all kinds of important information to fit it into such a small pitch.
 Therefore, you have to have a focus to tell you what to zero in on.

-The back story and subplots are usually attached to a particular character, so the fewer characters you mention, the better.
-If possible, keep it to your main character, the protagonist, and whoever is providing the main opposition to him, the antagonist.
+The back story and subplots are typically attached to a particular character, so the fewer characters you mention, the better.
+If possible, keep it to your main character, the protagonist, and whoever is providing the main opposition to them, the antagonist.
 There is a lot of debate over whether the antagonist is the villain or not.
 For the purposes of the short synopsis, the antagonist is the person who provides opposition to the main character throughout the story.
 Think of a love story, where the "villain" may be a minor character of a fiancé, but the main conflict is between the two romantic leads.
 In the end, the fiancé doesn't matter.

 Identify four sections of your screenplay.
 While standard screenplay structure is three acts, the middle act is very long.
 It will be easier to write your synopsis if you break the script into four parts.
 Most screenplays have a plot point that shifts the direction of the story every 25 to 30 pages.
 Pick out those four events or shifts and use them to pin down what each section is about.
 Usually you will find these around pages 25, 55, 85 and at the end.

 Make sure it fits on a single sheet of paper.
-You need to have one-inch margins, and no less than 12-point type.
-While you should use Courier font in your screenplay, Times should be OK here.
+You need to have one-inch margins, and no less than 12-point font.
+While you should use Courier font in your screenplay, Times New Roman should be OK here.
 The paragraphs can be single-spaced, but there should be an extra line of space between them.
 You should have your name and at least your phone number on this one page too.

 Your name and contact information should appear at the top of the page.
 Then the words "Synopsis of (TITLE OF THE SCRIPT)," then the body of the synopsis.

 Create a cover page with your contact information, and a space for a personal note.
 If you get a request to see this one-page treatment, you will most often be asked to fax it.
 The cover page is not only standard for faxing a treatment, but the note on the cover can remind the receiver that he asked to see it.
 (For example: "Here is the treatment for my adventure script "Really Cool Movie," which you requested by phone this afternoon.
 Hope to hear from you soon.")
-These reminders can be important because any production company will get lots of synopses and treatments every day, most of which are not asked for.
+These reminders can be important because any production company will get several synopses and treatments every day, most of which are not asked for.